jvdroit/SOCMINT/README.md

 7. Select Public
 8. Scroll down to permissions, find HUMINT, and select the "Select All" checkbox
 9. Scroll up to the top of the page and save
+10. Return to http://localhost:3000 and add a first entry

 NOTE: Yes yes i know this is a worst practice.
 Soon the strapi JWT generation will be incorporated into the process to provide authorization.
 Soon...